-Comment # Date e Received Name Category Subcategories Text To Kitsap County Commissioners: Re: Raydient Request To Rezone their 400 acres on Bond Road I am writing to you to voice my opinion about the rezone request.
+Comment # Date Received Name Category Subcategories Text To Kitsap County Commissioners: Re: Raydient Request To Rezone their 400 acres on Bond Road I am writing to you to voice my opinion about the rezone request.
 I am opposed to this request.
-Raydient is a company that watches out for its shareholders, not what is best for the citizens of Kitsap County!
+Raydient is a company that w Kitsap County!
 Thank you for all your hard work for Kitsap County!
 I look forward to hearing your opinion on this request.
-6 65 2/7/2024 Niki Quester Land Use Reclass (Site Specific) Raydient Reclassification Sincerely, Niki Quester Hello again, Still hoping to see some changes, and it does look a bit more hopeful.
+Land Use Reclass Raydient Sincerely, Niki Quester 65 2/7/2024 Niki Quester (Site Specific) Reclassification Hello again, Still hoping to see some changes, and it does look a bit more hopeful.
 Comments attached.
-Land Hea Daglace Thank you , Gloria Edwards 6 66 2/9/2024 Gloria Edwards Land Use Reclass (Site Specific) Land Use, Housing See attachment on page 20 Dear Kitsap County, I strongly object to this proposal to rezone for many reasons.
-The Port Gamble lands, regardless of whether they are part of the Heritage Park or privately owned, are connected and it's very important that they stay in current use.
-I understand that Raydient has a business reason to develop this land and entice the citizens to support the development, but as a community, we have a moral responsibility to act deliberately and not for convenience today.
-The earth is in crisis and we have to stop acting as if this is someone else's problem, just because we are fortunate to live in one of the few areas of the country not yet being dramatically impacted by climate change/weather.
+Thank you , Land Use Reclass Gloria Edwards 66 2/9/2024 Gloria Edwards (Site Specific) Land Use, Housing See attachment on page 20 l Dear Kitsap County, I strongly object to this proposal to rezone for many reasons.
+The Port Gamble lands, regardless of whether they are part of the important that they stay in current use. ł I understand that Raydient has a business reason to develop this land and entice the citizens to support the development, but l and not for convenience today. ł The earth is in crisis and we have to stop acting as if this is someone else's problem, just because we are fortunate to live in or by climate change/weather.
 This is our problem too and it is already at our door stop.
-There are things we do today that have long lasting and permanent impact and this decision is one of those.
-Which one is going to tip the pendulum too far in one direction?
+There are things we do today that have Which one is going to tip the pendulum too far in one direction?
 Let's be smart and not find out.
-This is not "someone else's problem"-this is our problem.
+This is not "someone else's p We have wildlife in this area already being displaced by human expansion and this is one of the few places barely large enough encroaching on them.
+Haven't we learned our lesson yet about telling "residents" of land that we now "own" it and that they This area is a jewel in Kitsap County and once it is gone, it's gone forever.
+Let them build 1 house per 20 acres or 5 acres and c zoning-that's fine.
+We have, in my opinion, too many trails and too many people already in this area.
+And we are just making in paths.
+1 I implore Kitsap County to reject this proposal.
+This is not a two-way door- it will be gone forever once this change is allowed t works here then Raydient and other corporations now have the playbook on how to do it elsewhere and we have written it fo Thank you Thank you, Jennifer Shultis and Richard Benoit Kingston, WA Jennifer Shultis and Richard Land Use Reclass Raydient 67 (Site Specific) Reclassification 67 2/14/2024 Denoit t watches out for its shareholders, not what is best for the citizens of f the Heritage Park or privately owned, are connected and it's very but as a community, we have a moral responsibility to act deliberately one of the few areas of the country not yet being dramatically impacted ve long lasting and permanent impact and this decision is one of those. s problem"-this is our problem.
 Our choice.
-We have wildlife in this area already being displaced by human expansion and this is one of the few places barely large enough for animals like cougars and bear to call home.
-We have to stop encroaching on them.
-Haven't we learned our lesson yet about telling "residents" of land that we now "own" it and that they will need to move on so we can use the land as we see fit?
-This area is a jewel in Kitsap County and once it is gone, it's gone forever.
-Let them build 1 house per 20 acres or 5 acres and close the trails.
-Whatever they are allowed within the currenting land zoning-that's fine.
-We have, in my opinion, too many trails and too many people already in this area.
-And we are just making it worse by building roads into these lands and the proposed bike 6 67 Jennifer Shultis and Richard 2/14/2024 Benoit Land Use Reclass (Site Specific) Raydient Reclassification I implore Kitsap County to reject this proposal.
-This is not a two-way door- it will be gone forever once this change is allowed through and it will also set a precedent for other areas.
-After all, if it works here then Raydient and other corporations now have the playbook on how to do it elsewhere and we have written it for them.
-Thank you, Jennifer Shultis and Richard Benoit Kingston, WA